 Certified Athletic Trainer Residency

-Emory Sports Medicine Center is one of only four athletic training residency programs in the country that is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Emory Sports Medicine Center is one of only nine athletic training residency programs in the country that is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 To become the optimal educational program aimed at providing certified athletic trainers the opportunity to provide quality patient care within a sports medicine or orthopaedic setting within the orthopaedic clinic and operating rooms, enhancing their knowledge in musculoskeletal examination and diagnosis.